openfisca/fr.openfisca.org/README.md

 ## Integration tests

-This code uses [Watai](https://github.com/MattiSG/Watai/wiki) framework for integration tests.
+This code uses [Watai](https://github.com/MattiSG/Watai/wiki) framework for integration testing.

 ### Install integration tests environment

-To run the tests with Watai, we need Java JRE and a Selenium standalone server.
+To run the tests with Watai, we need the Java JRE and a Selenium standalone server.

 #### Install Java JRE